 It goes without saying that procrastination is not an option if you’re working to realize your full potential.

 Don’t get bogged down and stuck in too many details.
 It’s important to take timely action.

 Waiting too long to solve a problem or address a conflict — or worse, failing to face it altogether — often means falling behind.
 Instead, learn to be decisive, even if you’re not 100 percent positive whether you’re taking the right or wrong route.
 If you’re wrong, you’ll be able to adjust accordingly in the future — but for now, learn to trust your instincts and have confidence in your abilities.

-Rebecca Lindegren is the community relations manager for MBA@UNC, the online mba degree program for executives offered by UNC Kenan-Flagler.
-In addition to higher education, Rebecca is passionate about content marketing, brand marketing, skiing and cycling.
-You can follow her on twitter!
+Rebecca Lindegren is the community relations manager for MBA@UNC.
+Rebecca is passionate about content marketing, brand marketing, skiing and cycling.

 If you’re ready to be motivated and inspired to achieve your greatness get your copy of the audio program, Why Perfect Timing is a Myth.